mo4dawg/mo4dawg.github.io/_posts/2016-11-11-restful-services.md

  &nbsp; &nbsp;**OPTIONS** - is safe and idempotent. &nbsp; This method is seldom used but could provide information of what methods are authorized on the resource.

- &nbsp; &nbsp;**PATCH** - Is neither safe nor idempotent.   &nbsp;PATCH can be used to update partial resources. &nbsp; For instance, when you only need to update one field of the resource, PUTting a complete resource representation might be cumbersome and utilizes more bandwidth.
+ &nbsp; &nbsp;**PATCH** - Is neither safe nor idempotent.   &nbsp;PATCH can be used to update partial resources using a set of instructions. &nbsp; For instance, when you only need to update one field of the resource, PUTting a complete resource representation might be cumbersome and utilizes more bandwidth.

 **2. Stateless**